 The Nature Conservancy (TNC) is a non-profit that works to conserve and restore natural ecosystems throughout Minnesota and the world.
-Realizing the important roll that agricultural plays on natural systems, TNC has become increasingly involved with efforts to develop more sustainable farms, including agroforestry.
+Realizing the important roll that agricultural plays on natural systems, TNC has become increasingly involved with developing more sustainable farms, including agroforestry.
 Clean River Partners has worked with TNC to host a number of educational, on-farm Field Days throughout SE Minnesota.
-These events have focused on the overlap between agriculture and ecological conservation, with an emphasis on silvopasture other tenants of agroforestry.
+These events have focused on the overlap between agriculture and ecological conservation, with an emphasis on silvopasture and other tenants of agroforestry.

 In addition to developing herbaceous crops used for continuous living cover, the Forever Green Initiative also has a woody perennial crop division.
 This department is focused on developing, studying, marketing, and popularizing a number of native trees and shrubs that can easily be incorporated into diverse, sustainable farms.

 The Savanna Institute is focused on promoting the development of scalable agroforestry systems across the Midwest.
 They offer educational programs, resources for beginning farmers, and research to better inform agroforestry practices.
 They also welcome visitors to their demonstration farms, which showcase diverse perennial practices, and host professional gatherings where farmers, industry professionals, and other members of the agroforestry community can network.

 The University of Minnesota Extension service is a fantastic resource for assistance and education on a range of agricultural conservation practices, including agroforestry.
 The Silvopasture Learning Network was created to teach landowners and farmers about effective silvopasture management, facilitate interaction among practitioners, and promote it’s adoption across Minnesota.